vexip-ui/vexip-ui/docs/guides/global/desc.en-US.md

 Once set, the default value of the `size` prop of these components will be changed to `'large'`。

-You can also change the default value of partial components with the `props` prop of the ConfigProvider component, please refer to the ConfigProvider [Documentation](/en-US/components/config-provider).
+You can also change the default value of partial components with the `props` prop of the ConfigProvider component, see [ConfigProvider Documentation](/en-US/components/config-provider).

 ## Namespace